ADGEfficiency/dsr-rl/PITCHME.md

 Both of these can achieve the same result - stabilizing when a policy has been found that is greedy wrt it's own value function

+GPI = value function approximates the policy, then we improve the policy wrt this improved value function, which improves the policy

 ---
 ### Value function approximation